istio/istio.io/content/en/docs/reference/config/analysis/ist0150/index.md

   type: ExternalName
 {{< /text >}}

 In this example, the port name `tcp` follows the syntax: `name: <protocol>`.
-However, for ExnernalName services, there is no service IP defined, so the SNI field is needed for routing.
+However, for ExternalName services, there is no service IP defined, so the SNI field is needed for routing.

 ## How to resolve